rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 \nabla J(\theta) \propto \mathbb{E}_\pi \left[ \sum_a q_\pi (S_t, a) \nabla \pi (a|S_t, \theta) \right] = \mathbb{E}_\pi \left[ G_t \frac{\nabla \pi (A_t| S_t, \theta)}{\pi(A_t| S_t, \theta)} \right]
 $$
-It is easy to see how this can be used **as a MC algorithm** with the following update rule (logarithm is used for compactness):
+It is easy to see how this can be used **as an MC algorithm** with the following update rule (logarithm is used for compactness):
 $$
 \theta_{t+1} \leftarrow \theta_t + \alpha G_t \frac{\nabla \pi (A_t| S_t, \theta)}{\pi(A_t| S_t, \theta)} = \theta_t + \alpha G_t \nabla \ln \pi (A_t| S_t, \theta)
 $$
-Because it is a MC method, it is well defined only for episodic tasks.
+Because it is an MC method, it is well defined only for episodic tasks.
 An algorithm that takes discounting into consideration can be seen on page 328.
 Although it has strong convergence guarantees, being MC, **it has high variance** and is thus sensible to step size

 ---